-How author, musician, and comic Lane Moore channels heartache into creativity
+How “Tinder Live” creator Lane Moore channels heartache into creativity

 Lane Moore has a much rehashed meet-cute story about one of the most successful long-term relationships of her life.
 It’s the story of how she came to do a comedy show about Tinder.

-About a year after the decade-defining dating app launched, Moore’s two roommates at the time had each joined up, seemingly without consulting the other.
-Not wanting to miss out on a potential Next Big Thing, Moore downloaded the app herself, and it only took a few swipes before she became exasperated.
+About a year after the decade-defining dating app launched, Moore’s roommates at the time had each joined up, seemingly without consulting the other.
+Curious about the app’s Next Big Thing status, Moore downloaded it herself, and it only took a few swipes before she became exasperated.
 The thirst!
 The pretentiousness!
 The horror of it all!
-She started joking with her roommates about these strangers on her phone, and how they made her feel, and she immediately realized she could do the same thing for a larger audience with a microphone and a projection screen.
-Cut to five years later and Tinder Live—a stand-up show where Moore interacts with matches on the spot—has become a sturdy touring vehicle that sells out shows all over America.
+She started joking with her roommates about these strangers invading her phone, and how they made her feel, and immediately realized she could do the same thing for a larger audience with a microphone and a projection screen.
+Cut to five years later and Tinder Live—a stand-up show where Moore interacts with matches on the spot, with a panel of fellow comics—has become a sturdy touring vehicle that sells out shows all over America.

 But it’s far from the only time Lane Moore has channeled romantic disappointment into a creative project.

 As a writer for The Onion years ago, she would submit satirical stories and headlines based on her actual dating life.
-There’s a lot of doomed romance in the songs she writes with her band, which is, naturally, called It Was Romance.
-And she mined her own experience as the GLAAD award-winning editor of Cosmo‘s Sex & Relationships section, and as author of her recent memoir, How To Be Alone: If You Want to, and Even if You Don’t.
+There’s also a lot of doomed romance in the songs she writes with her band, which is called, naturally, It Was Romance.
+And she mined her own experience as the GLAAD award-winning editor of Cosmopolitan‘s Sex & Relationships section, and as author of her recent memoir, How To Be Alone: If You Want to, and Even if You Don’t.

-Every facet of her career so far seems like an appropriate plot point in the trajectory of a woman who, as a precocious and starry-eyed child, would go door-to-door to neighbors’ houses to ask how the mommies and daddies had met each other.
-Moore grew up obsessed with love stories, swooning over the romance in Anne of Green Gables before graduating to more adult fare later on, like the pristine relationship between Jim and Pam on The Office.
+Every facet of Moore’s career so far seems like an appropriate plot point in the trajectory of a woman who, as a precocious and starry-eyed child, would go door-to-door to neighbors’ houses to ask how the mommies and daddies had met each other.
+She grew up obsessed with love stories, swooning over the romance in Anne of Green Gables before graduating to more adult fare later on, like the pristine relationship between Jim and Pam on The Office.

-As a young, single woman in New York, though, she couldn’t help but notice that the reality of dating did not match up with the expectation set up by TV, books, and movies.
+As a young, single woman in New York, though, she couldn’t help but notice that the reality of dating did not make a Tinder match with the expectations set up by TV, books, and movies.

 “I was really sold that this is how my dating life would be, and instead it’s . . . it’s real bad,” Moore says during a recent interview with Fast Company.
 “You almost feel gaslit by pop culture.
 I thought we would go on these crazy elaborate dates and then it’s like, ‘No?
 You just want to finger me on your roof?’
-It’s a real bait and switch.”
+It’s a real bait-and-switch.”

-Fortunately, Moore’s disappointment with the reality of dating has led her to fill her songs, jokes, and writing with bracing authenticity.
+Fortunately, Moore’s disappointment with the truth about dating has led her to fill her own songs, jokes, and writing with bracing authenticity.
 By serving up a warts-and-all depiction of what it’s actually like out here in these streets, she’s doing her part to set the record straight.
-And by doing it so much, she has become an expert on how it’s done.
-Read on below for a master class on how and why to turn matters of the heart into art.
+Read on below for her master class on how (and why) to turn matters of the heart into art.

 Making Art Helps You Process the Pain